nathanmerry/teacherbooker-coffee-shop/README.md

 - **Google Cloud**: Alternatively, for slightly larger setups, I might use Google Cloud's App Engine for the backend and Cloud Storage for the frontend.

 ### For a Larger-Scale App (e.g., Multiple Coffee Shops with High Traffic)
 AWS also provides services for building scalable and robust web applications.
-While I don't have direct experience with AWS, I would explore using the following services:
+While I don't have direct experience with AWS, I would possibly use the following services:

 - **AWS Amplify**: To host and manage the frontend, especially if it's a React or static site, AWS Amplify offers a streamlined process with built-in CI/CD capabilities.